 Categories are fixed lists of labels that can be assigned to fields in Content Type.
 Each parent and child category has it's own permissions and therefore is visible or "usable" based upon a content contributor's role permissions.
 For more information, please refer to our Category Permissions documentation.

-To add a new category to the system first click on the Structures tab and select "Categories" from the drop down menu.
-Do not confuse "Categories" with "Category Groups".
-The use of Category Groups is legacy and will be decremented in a future release.
+To add a new category to the system first click on the Content Types tab and select "Categories" from the drop down menu.

 The Category Manager